-WordPress was born in 2003 and is the most widely used content publishing platform online.
+WordPress was born in 2003 and is the most popular content publishing platform.
 It’s the backbone of the web.
 Here’s how to install WordPress and start your own site in 10 minutes without any tech know-how or prior experience.

 Why is WordPress so popular?

-More than 61% of all the websites that use a content management system use WordPress, which means that it runs more than 34% of all the sites online.
+More than 61% of all the websites that use a content management system use WordPress, which means that it runs more than 35% of all the sites online.

-WordPress hosts my blog and millions of other one-person sites.
+WordPress hosts my site and millions of other one-person sites.
 At the same time, WordPress also hosts websites of big corporations such as Facebook and CNN, and large institutions such as The White House and NASA.

 Here’s a look at the popularity of WordPress compared to some of the other website builders and content publishing platforms you may have heard about: